TalkBizAnywhere/slate/source/index.html.md

 quality | Represents how important industry knowledge is to the match.
 Accepted values are (1, 2, 3) and must be passed as an integer.
 1 indicates "low priority", 2 indicates "medium priority" and 3 indicates "high priority". price | Represents an approximation of the client's budget.
 Accepted values are (1, 2, 3) and must be passed as an integer.
 1 indicates "value matches" are desired by the client, 2 indicates "standard matches" are desired by the client, 3 indicates the client wants to see "premium matches". speed | Accepted values are (-1, 0, 1) and must be passed as an integer.
 This is a proxy for urgency (-1 indicates "not urgent", 0 is "normal", and 1 is "very urgent").
-This is being deprecated in favor of a proper date/time field which will be documented shortly. location | The ID of the location where the job will take place, a list of accepted locations and their ids can be found [here](https://www.talkbusinessanywhere.com/api/v1/locations) (JSON).
-For on the phone interpretations and translations, please use id **1374**. service_type | *"interpretation"* (e.g., phone calls or live meetings) or *"translation"* (e.g., documents) target_language | The ID of the language the target audience speak, a list of accepted languages and their ids can be found [here](https://www.talkbusinessanywhere.com/api/v1/languages) (JSON) source_language | The ID of the language the speaker uses, a list of accepted languages and their ids can be found [here](https://www.talkbusinessanywhere.com/api/v1/languages) (JSON) industry | The related industry of the job, in string and lower case.
-A list of accepted industries can be found [here](/javascripts/industries.json) (JSON)
+This is being deprecated in favor of a proper date/time field which will be documented shortly. location | The ID of the location where the job will take place, a list of accepted locations and their ids can be found [here](https://app.talkbusinessanywhere.com/api/v1/locations) (JSON).
+For on the phone interpretations and translations, please use id **1374**. service_type | *"interpretation"* (e.g., phone calls or live meetings) or *"translation"* (e.g., documents) target_language | The ID of the language the target audience speak, a list of accepted languages and their ids can be found [here](https://app.talkbusinessanywhere.com/api/v1/languages) (JSON) source_language | The ID of the language the speaker uses, a list of accepted languages and their ids can be found [here](https://app.talkbusinessanywhere.com/api/v1/languages) (JSON) industry | The ID of the related industry this job belongs to.
+A list of accepted industries and their ids can be found [here](https://app.talkbusinessanywhere.com/api/v1/industries) (JSON)

 ### Response